leepro/books_for_programmer/README.md

 * The New Turing Omnibus: Sixty-Six Excursions in Computer Science – Jul 15 1993 by A. K. Dewdney
 * Distributed Algorithms, by Nancy A. Lynch
 * Introduction to Parallel Algorithms By Jaja, Joseph, 1992
+* Grokking Algorithms: An illustrated guide for programmers and other curious people – May 30 2016 by Aditya Bhargava (for beginner)

 ## Language and Compiler